hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

     export PATH=/groups/bcbio/bcbio/anaconda/bin:/opt/bcbio/local/bin:$PATH

 As you can imagine from the above schematic, there are 2 steps in the analysis too:

-1. "Index" the transcriptome (transcripts or genes) as follows:
+a.
+"Index" the transcriptome (transcripts or genes) as follows:

     # sailfish index sailfish index -p <num of cores> -k <kmer size> -t <fasta of gene sequences> -o <folder name>
 > We are not going to run this in class, but it only takes a few minutes.

-2. Get the abundance using the quantification step as follows:
+b.
+Get the abundance using the quantification step as follows:

     sailfish quant -i /groups/hbctraining/sailfish-run/sailfish.ensembl2.idx/ \
     -l SR \